Daryl (magician)

-Daryl Easton (August 13, 1955 – February 24, 2017), born Daryl Martinez, known professionally as Daryl, was an American magician.
+Daryl Easton (August 13, 1955 – February 24, 2017), born Daryl Martinez, known professionally as the mononomous Daryl, was an American magician.
 He marketed himself with the self-proclaimed title of "The Magician's Magician".
 Daryl usually went by his first name only.
 He specialized in card tricks, close-up and parlor magic.

 Early life

 His first contact with magic was in 1962, as a seven-year old.
 A Svengali Deck his friend's family gave him was the start of everything.
 He was fascinated by magic as he thought of the kinds of tricks he could perform with this trick deck.

 At first, he only showed his friends and family his tricks, but he later began performing street magic in San Diego.
 For several years, he would perform in the street during the day and perform close-up magic in night clubs at night, wearing a tuxedo.

 Career

 In 1973, when he was 18, his performance at an exhibition held by the Kaiser Aluminum company was well received, and he began to travel with the company to perform at their exhibitions.

 In 1999 and 2000 Daryl and his magician wife, Alison, toured the world with Daryl's "New Millennium World Tour Lecture".
 They lectured and performed in over 250 cities in 25 different countries.

 In January 2001, Daryl performed magic at the inauguration celebration of President George W. Bush.

 Daryl performed and lectured in Japan multiple times, including in February 1982, March 1983, 1985, September 1990 and 2000, and November 2005.

 He was a headline act at Caesars Magical Empire, Caesars Palace, Las Vegas for seven years before deciding in 2003 to move, along with his young family, to the Sierra Foothills of northern California.
 There he continued to write, invent and perform magic for both lay people and the magical community.

 Two of his most famous contributions to magic were the "Hot Shot Cut", a knuckle-busting sleight where the spectator's chosen card spins like a boomerang out of the deck, and the "Ultimate Ambition" trick which allows a card to be inserted fairly into the middle of a deck and yet appear back on top.